Written by Kyle Buchanan

 Remember, Vitamin C is a water-soluble vitamin and subsequently used up in the body much faster than fat soluble vitamins.
 So, during allergy season, split up your daily dose and take with breakfast, lunch and possibly dinner depending on your individual needs.

-Quercetin is a flavonoid (plant pigment) that acts as an antioxidant and has been shown to have antihistamine qualities.4 You can buy this as a stand-alone supplement if you really want to ramp it up, but many foods are rich in Quercetin, including:
+Quercetin is a flavonoid (plant pigment) that acts as an antioxidant and there is promising research to show it may also possess antihistamine qualities.5 You can buy this as a stand-alone supplement if you really want to ramp it up, but many foods are rich in Quercetin, including:

 - Red onions